Club de Berne

 The Counter Terrorism Group (CTG) is an offshoot of the Club and shares terrorism intelligence.
 It provides threat assessments to EU policy makers and provides a form for expert collaboration.
 The Group was created after 9/11 to further intelligence sharing cooperation between European intelligence structures.
-CTG, like the Club, is outside of the EU's institutions but communicates with them via the participation of the EU Intelligence Analysis Centre (EU INTCEN) (a branch of the European External Action Service).
+The CTG, like the Club, is outside of the EU's institutions but communicates with them via the participation of the EU Intelligence Analysis Centre (EU INTCEN), a branch of the European External Action Service.
 Although it is outside the EU, its presidency rotates inline with that of the EU Council presidency and acts as a formal interface between the Club de Berne and the EU.